Search

 While there are veteran practitioners of the traditional trades in our region, many of them are approaching retirement.
 Without a new generation of craftspeople to take over, we are approaching a crisis level of diminishing resources and knowledge to care for our historic resources.
 Rehabilitation of historic buildings has increased exponentially during the past several decades, providing employment opportunities for craftspeople who are trained in these specific skills.

-This project is being made possible by a Historic Preservation Education Foundation grant, a National Trust for Historic Preservation – Preservation Funds grant, and a Rochester Area Community Foundation grant.
-Additional support is provided by Flower City Folk and made possible by the New York State Council on the Arts with the support of the Office of the Governor and the New York State Legislature.
+This program is made possible by a generous supporter donation and by the New York State Council on the Arts with the support of the Office of the Governor and the New York State Legislature.